w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ![account_balance_types](../assets/account-balance-types.png)

-On Polkadot, **four different balance types** indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.
+On {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, different balance types indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.

-The `AccountData` struct defines the balance types in Substrate.
-The four types of balances include `free`, `reserved`, `misc_frozen` (`miscFrozen` in camel-case), and `fee_frozen` (`feeFrozen` in camel-case).

-In general, the **usable** balance of the account is the amount that is `free` minus any funds that are considered frozen (either `misc_frozen` or `fee_frozen`) and depend on the reason for which the funds are to be used.
-If the funds are to be used for transfers, then the usable amount is the _free_ amount minus any `misc_frozen` funds.
-However, if the funds are to be used to pay transaction fees, the usable amount would be the _free_ funds minus `fee_frozen`.

-The **total** balance of the account is considered to be the sum of `free` and `reserved` funds in the account.
+- **total** indicates the total number of tokens in the account.
+- **reserved** indicates the number of tokens that are frozen for on-chain participation other than staking.
 Reserved funds are held due to on-chain requirements and can usually be freed by taking some on-chain action.
 For example, the "Identity" pallet reserves funds while an on-chain identity is registered, but by clearing the identity, you can unreserve the funds and make them free again.
+The same applies to proxies.
+The idea is that those actions require some network memory usage that is not given for free.
+- **bonded** indicates the number of tokens that are frozen for on-chain participation to staking.
+- **redeemable** indicates the number of tokens that are ready to be unlocked to become transferrable again.
+Those tokens already went through the unbonding period.
+- **locked** indicates the number of tokens that are frozen for on-chain participation such as staking for example.
+This is the sum of the _bonded_ and _redeemable_ tokens.
+Once the lock is removed from the _redeemable_ tokens, the number of _locked_ tokens will be the same as the one of _bonded_ tokens.
+- **transferrable** indicates the number of tokens that is free to be transferred.
+This is calculated by subtracting the number of _locked_ and _reserved_ tokens from the total number of tokens.

 ## Existential Deposit and Reaping